gladden4work/Med-scan/plan.md

 - **AI Context Enhancement**: When designing prompts for AI models, providing rich context about the specific domain (like medication details) significantly improves the quality and relevance of responses.
 Structuring prompts with clear instructions and comprehensive background information helps the AI generate more accurate and helpful answers.
 - **Form Submission UX**: For interactive features like follow-up questions, it's important to provide immediate visual feedback (loading indicators, disabled inputs) during processing to improve user experience.
 This prevents multiple submissions and reduces user confusion about whether their action was registered.
 - **Subscription Management**: When implementing tiered plans, it's important to design for graceful downgrade handling.
 Users who downgrade should retain their higher-tier entitlements until the current subscription period ends, avoiding disruption to their experience.
+- **Unique Constraint Importance**: When implementing database operations that use ON CONFLICT clauses (like our plan feature insertion), it's critical to ensure the appropriate UNIQUE constraints exist on the tables.
+Without these constraints, the ON CONFLICT handling will fail silently, potentially causing data integrity issues or duplicate entries.
+Always check your schema constraints before writing upsert operations.
+- **Admin User Requirements**: When implementing RLS policies that reference admin_users table, ensure the table exists before deploying the policies.
+Missing referenced tables can cause all database operations to fail with cryptic error messages.
+Always create dependent tables before creating policies that reference them.
+- **Context Provider Hierarchy**: When implementing multiple React context providers (like AuthContext and SubscriptionContext), pay attention to the nesting order.
+Providers that depend on values from other contexts must be nested inside those contexts to access their values.
+For example, SubscriptionContext needs the user information from AuthContext, so it must be nested inside AuthContext.

 ## Pending Development Tasks